DavideDelVecchio/azure-m2c-wgm/docs/00_purpose.md

 # 00 - Purpose

 The purpose of this project is to provide a **high-quality, highly-automated, and repeatable process for migrating MongoDB databases to Azure CosmosDB**.

-The focus is on **data migration**.
+The focus is on **data migration**, and **particularly if the migration isn't a simple copy from point A to point B**.
+**For example, if the source and target databases have different schemas, or if the documents need to be transformed.**

 The project provides both an architecture, and working implementation, of the process.
 The process is flexible to allow customization on a case-by-case basis.